margiran/nomad-1server-1client/README.md

 # Nomad
 ## one server one client
-* In order to deploy nomad cluster we are going to use terraform to provision the infrastructure and Run a Nomad server and a client in aws.
+* In order to deploy nomad cluster we are using terraform to provision the infrastructure and Run a Nomad server and a client in aws.

 ![datacenter image](https://github.com/margiran/nomad-one_server-one_client/blob/master/diagram/simple_nomad_cluster.jpeg?raw=true)